 Problem Statement

 How female veterans in Alaska describes how PTSD influence their transition process from military.
 A successful transition process for female veterans consists of having their issues addressed before re-connecting back into society.
 Long-term effects of failure to address exposure to PTSD can have a negative impact on female veterans after they have served in the Armed Forces.
 Kintzle et al. (2015), suggests that female veterans should seek help during their transition phase as a way to provide a level of support if they have had PTSD.
 The ideas developed by Schlossberg (2011), which implies the 4'S are some of the coping resources of the transitioning process which are the situation, self, support, and strategies that helps determine a successful transition for female veterans.
 Female veterans that seek to reintegrate without support for exposure to PTSD often wind up dealing with mental and physical issues that hinder their lives from progressing after leaving the military.
-The lifestyles of female veterans are bombarded with attacks and delays, which alter their life after service, therefore, crippling their chance to a new beginning after the military.

 A recent study showed that one in every four female veterans would suffer some form of trauma during their military service (Cichowski et al., 2017).
 While female veterans are the fastest growing segment of the military, they are also more likely than male veterans to suffer from the complex issues associated with PTSD (Cichowski et al., 2017; Creech et al., 2017; Kearns et al., 2016; Latta et al., 2016).
 What is missing from the body of research is any work that allows female veterans to tell their stories concerning how they cope with PTSD as civilians.

-Rogers et al. (2017) suggests that female veterans who are survivors of military sexual trauma are facing an increased burden of chronic pain, including a broad range of pain conditions independent of the psychological effects of military sexual trauma.
-Thus, placing a burden on the transition process, which was overwhelming challenges that female veterans already experience Previous researchers have noted how descriptive qualitative can provide the most authentic approach to capture the lived experiences of people through in-depth interviews that illustrate the phenomenon under examination.
+Previous researchers have noted how descriptive qualitative can provide the most authentic approach to capture the lived experiences of people through in-depth interviews that illustrate the phenomenon under examination.
 A descriptive qualitative study will be used in this study to help gather information that military and civilian leaders can use to design programs for female veterans that may have experienced PTSD.

 The lack of services for the general population of female veterans underscores the need to examine current policies designed to address the mental and physical needs of female veterans as they transition out of the military.
 The findings from this study may provide military and civilian leaders with information that they can use to update future policies and procedures to prepare female veterans to better reclaim their civilian identity after being exposed to PTSD.
 Many prior studies only seem to be focused on the issues faced by male veterans (Brunger et al., 2013; Galily & Shimon, 2012; Gonzalez et al., 2014; Hammond, 2015; Robertson & Brott, 2013).
 This study adds to the body of knowledge by capturing first-hand experiences of the transition process from the general population of female veterans.